RonBeavis/idX2/README.md

 {"format":"jsms 1.0","source":"some description","created":"2019-12-17 21:55:36.492350"}

-2. The lines containing peptide sequence information must be like:
+2. The lines containing peptide sequence information must be like (but all on 1 line):

 {"lv":0,<br />
    "pm":parent mass,<br />